02 Feb 2026

 💼 Post-Pandemic Work Shifts

-Remote work trends solidified through the pandemic are here to stay—approximately 40–50% of the workforce expects to telecommute several days each week in 2025.
-That flexibility has unlocked freedom: buyers can choose locations based on affordability, lifestyle, or family, not just office proximity.
+Remote work habits that hardened during the pandemic are here to stay.
+Roughly 40–50% of the workforce expects to telecommute several days each week in 2025.
+That flexibility gave buyers real freedom of choice.
+They can pick a location based on affordability, lifestyle, or family, not just how close it sits to the office.

 📍 Early Indicators of a Rebound

-Recent data shows 58.9% of online home shoppers are now looking beyond their current metro areas, up from under 50% in 2019.
-Meanwhile, some pandemic migration cities (e.g., Atlanta) are experiencing net domestic outflows as professionals reassess career hub.
+Recent data shows 58.9% of online home shoppers now looking beyond their current metro areas, up from under 50% in 2019.
+Some pandemic migration cities (Atlanta, for one) are now seeing net domestic outflows as professionals reassess where their career hub really is.

 2. Key Buyer Profiles in the Rebound